eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 **Note:** CMake attempts to find the ``CycloneDDS`` CMake package in the default location, two levels above the current source directory.
-Every path and dependencies is automatically set.
+Every path and dependency is automatically set.
 CMake uses the default locations to locate the code CycloneDDS package.

 Building the Hello World!
 Example
 '''''''''''''''''''''''''''''''''

-Now that CMakeLists.txt file is completed the build process can start
+Now that the CMakeLists.txt file is completed, the build process can start.

 On Linux
 ^^^^^^^^